siouan/frontend-gradle-plugin/README.md

 ### `installNode` - Install Node.js

 The `installNode` task downloads a [Node.js][nodejs] distribution and verifies its integrity.
 If the `nodeDistributionUrl` property is ommitted, the URL is guessed using the `nodeVersion` property.
+Alternatively, if a `nodeDistributionUrlPattern` is provided, the version and OS is replaced and the resulting URL used.
 Checking the distribution integrity consists of downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
 For example, if the distribution is located at URL `https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip`, the plugin attempts to download the shasum file located at